spoddutur/spark-notes/spark-as-cloud-based-sql-engine-via-thrift-server.md

 - [Use beeline to connect to Spark tables](https://community.hortonworks.com/questions/32810/spark-temporary-table-is-not-shown-in-beeline.html)

 ### Appendix:
 1. I ran the example code in amazon EMR cluster.
-If you are doing this in a stand-alone cluster or local-node managing it manually, this is how you'll start SparkThrift Server:
+If you are doing this in a stand-alone cluster or local-node managing it manually, then you will have to start Spark ThriftServer.
+This is how you start Spark ThriftServer:
 	- Set SPARK_HOME to point to your spark install directory
 	- Start ThriftServer in remote with proper master url "spark://_IPADDRESS_:7077" where 7077 is the default port of spark-master:
 ```markdown